 Australia and New Zealand

 — Amy Mullins, Executive Director of the Women's Leadership Institute Australia.
-The WLIA seeks to increase the visibility of women in leadership and catalyse system-changing solutions to achieve gender balanced representation.
+The WLIA seeks to increase the visibility of women in leadership and catalyze system-changing solutions to achieve gender-balanced representation.

 "In New Zealand, the pay imbalance between men and women is still a big issue.
 Currently, women are earning 61.1 percent of what men do on a weekly basis.
 We are also still picking up more of the work outside of the office, which means that we are working more than ever with even less shared responsibility or monetary compensation."

-"There are some epic campaigns running in New Zealand that are lobbying the Government to take action to change this, Treat Her Right is a shining example of a community organisation doing their bit to have a huge potential impact on all women across our country."
+"There are some epic campaigns running in New Zealand that are lobbying the Government to take action to change this.
+Treat Her Right is a shining example of a community organization doing its bit to have a huge potential impact on all women across our country."

-— Taryn Kljakovic, Co-Founder of Women's Collective, a New Zealand organisation committed to fostering conversations about global issues that affect the local community.
+— Taryn Kljakovic, Co-Founder of Women's Collective, a New Zealand organization committed to fostering conversations about global issues that affect the local community.

-"And even when women are frontlining protests, marches and rallies, or being activists through their art, they are still either misrepresented in the media or their integrity is questioned.
+"And even when women are frontlining protests, marches, and rallies, or being activists through their art, they are still either misrepresented in the media or their integrity is questioned.
 Overcoming all that means accepting past actions that are toxic.
-It means verbalising the inequality that we face.
-It also means as women, acknowledging that there are other marginalised communities that need our strength."
+It means verbalizing the inequality that we face.
+It also means as women, acknowledging that there are other marginalized communities that need our strength."

 — Listen, Australian feminist women's music lobbying group.

 "At gal-dem we try to be more than reactive to the onslaught of news which proves over and over again that the media is still struggling to catch up with the realities of diversity.
-As a magazine written exclusively by women of colour, for the past year and a half we have been championing the voices of women and non-binary people who still feel as though their narratives don't take precedence in a whitewashed, male-dominated media environment.
-Our goal is to prove that WoC not only deserve to be represented in the media, but that we can excel without the help of the pale, stale males who sit at the top of almost every single conglomerate in the UK and beyond - bemoaning identity politics whilst not realising that they are still surrounded by people who look exactly like themselves."
+As a magazine written exclusively by women of color, for the past year and a half it has been championing the voices of women and non-binary people who still feel as though their narratives don't take precedence in a whitewashed, male-dominated media environment.
+Our goal is to prove that WoC not only deserve to be represented in the media, but that we can excel without the help of the pale, stale males who sit at the top of almost every single conglomerate in the UK and beyond — bemoaning identity politics while not realizing that they are still surrounded by people who look exactly like themselves."

 - Charlie Brinkhurst-Cuff is one of the founding editors at gal-dem and a journalist currently working at Dazed magazine.
-She writes about feminism, race and politics, and is working towards turning gal-dem into a sustainable business alongside the rest of the team.
+She writes about feminism, race, and politics, and is working towards turning gal-dem into a sustainable business alongside the rest of her team.

 "It's hard to pick the biggest issues facing women when there are so many of them and they all permeate each other.
 It's been 24 years since abortion was banned in Poland, which dooms some women, sentencing them to life full of suffering and loneliness.
 It is most painful for the less affluent, for the economically excluded.
 The ban on abortion is one of the most poignant forms of institutional violence and oppression from the establishment.
 Whenever there is oppression, there has to be resistance.
 We need social change, and all such changes stem from anger."

-— Porozumienie Kobiet 8 marca, a group responsible for the organisation of Warsaw's protests (Warszawskie Manify)
+— Porozumienie Kobiet 8 marca, a group responsible for the organization of Warsaw's protests (Warszawskie Manify)

 "The biggest issue we are dealing with is not even acknowledging the existence of women's problems.
 Crimes such as rape and assaults are not being punished strictly enough.
 We are constantly being bombarded with sexist messages.
-As women and citizens we cannot stand it and have to exert pressure on government, organise events and donate money to organisations that deal with women's rights".
+As women and citizens we cannot stand it and have to exert pressure on government, organize events, and donate money to organizations that deal with women's rights."

-— Feminoteka - charitable organisation, news service and the first feminist bookstore in the East-central Europe.
+— Feminoteka, a charitable organization, news service, and the first feminist bookstore in East-central Europe.

-"The biggest issues facing women in Poland right now are: the denial of their reproductive rights, no access to legal and safe and abortion whenever it's needed, no sex education, a dangerous relationship between feminism and neoliberalism, economic exploitation, unpaid female labor, feminisation of jobs deemed less prestigious and profitable.
-Common and often invisible violence against woman, which begins with the acceptance of sexist jokes and ends with domestic violence, are justified by catholic morality.
+"The biggest issues facing women in Poland right now are: the denial of their reproductive rights, no access to legal and safe abortion whenever it's needed, no sex education, a dangerous relationship between feminism and neoliberalism, economic exploitation, unpaid female labor, feminization of jobs deemed less prestigious and profitable.
+Common and often invisible violence against women, which begins with the acceptance of sexist jokes and ends with domestic violence, are justified by Catholic morality.
 Those issues stem from a common source, they intertwine and reinforce each other.
 Response is mainly seen in grassroots movements.
-We have to build a society based on solidarity, with no aggression and dominance, because feminism is the resistance against power, the fight with against all forms of discrimination and exclusion".
+We have to build a society based on solidarity, with no aggression and dominance, because feminism is the resistance against power, the fight against all forms of discrimination and exclusion."

-— Codziennik Feministyczny - journalist-driven feminist platform for women and other marginalised groups who experience exclusion and violence.
+— Codziennik Feministyczny, a journalist-driven feminist platform for women and other marginalized groups who experience exclusion and violence.

-"And not only are we exposed to sexist violence by our partners or family members, but low wages and feminised jobs, the culture of rape, the hyper-sexualisation, the transphobia, the whore-phobia and the prevailing gender roles that want us to be submissive mothers and wives.
-It shouldn't be necessary to summon a national women strike in order to let men know that we are living in fear and that we are fed up with it.
+"And not only are we exposed to sexist violence by our partners or family members, but low wages and feminized jobs, the culture of rape, the hyper-sexualization, the transphobia, the whore-phobia, and the prevailing gender roles that want us to be submissive mothers and wives.
+It shouldn't be necessary to summon a national women's strike in order to let men know that we are living in fear and that we are fed up with it.
 Women's rights are human rights, and protecting them should be paramount and constant, without cut-offs and with effective actions."

 Natalia Ferrari, 25, a sex worker in Barcelona and author of the column "Ask a Hooker" for Broadly in Spain

 "As women, we are not a collective; we're more than half of the population, and we are suffering most inequalities and injustices.
-Those of us with precarious jobs are concerned about austerity policies, energy poverty, threat of evictions; those of us who are immigrants are concerned about Spanish immigration laws; those of us who are activists are concerned about the Gag Rule...
-Transversality is key here: we shouldn't limit our agenda to sexist violence, abortion and wage gap."
+Those of us with precarious jobs are concerned about austerity policies, energy poverty, threat of evictions; those of us who are immigrants are concerned about Spanish immigration laws; those of us who are activists are concerned about the Gag Rule.
+Transversality is key here: we shouldn't limit our agenda to sexist violence, abortion, and the wage gap."

-"Fighting against gender-based violence demands addressing its expressions that affect diverse kinds of women (lesbians, trans, immigrants, house workers, sex workers, homeless, incarcerated women, women of colour...).
-Separating sexist violence from LGTB-phobia is a huge mistake, as it is separating gender-based equality policies from those about sexual and gender diversity."
+"Fighting against gender-based violence demands addressing its expressions that affect diverse kinds of women (lesbians, trans, immigrants, house workers, sex workers, homeless, incarcerated women, women of color).
+Separating sexist violence from LGBT-phobia is a huge mistake, as it is separating gender-based equality policies from those about sexual and gender diversity."

 — June Fernández, journalist and coordinator at Pikara Magazine, an Spanish feminist-focused site.